tomconte/videoindexer-samples-python/README.md

 # Azure Video Analyzer for Media Python samples

-This repository contains some examples of Python scripts accessing [Azure Video Analyzer for Media](https://docs.microsoft.com/en-us/azure/azure-video-analyzer/video-analyzer-for-media-docs/) (née Video Indexer, a.k.a.
+This repository contains some examples showing how to access from Python the REST API of [Azure Video Analyzer for Media](https://docs.microsoft.com/en-us/azure/azure-video-analyzer/video-analyzer-for-media-docs/) (née Video Indexer, a.k.a.
 "AVAM").

 The examples use an SDK generated using [Swagger Codegen](https://github.com/swagger-api/swagger-codegen).
 You should first install the `swagger-codegen` tool, and then follow the next steps to generate the SDK.

+The dependencies are managed using [Poetry](https://python-poetry.org/), you should also install this tool on your machine.

 ## Generate the SDK